skwh/pardee-datastore/readme.md

 In order to recieve CSV or JSON formatting, you must send the correct `Accepts` header with your request.
 For csv, use the MIME type `text/csv`.
 JSON is the default, but can be specified with the MIME type "application/json".
 If you use a web browser with any of these query endpoints, you are likely to recieve the CSV format, since most web browsers use the `Accepts: text/*` header.

 When a query is sent to the POST endpoint, the response from the server is not the data itself, but rather a redirect to a URL with a token for this specific request.
 Access the data you queried for by retrieving the information at the url in the response.
+For example:

+`POST /groups/church-group/dataseries/churchgroup-by/query` -> `200 OK:
+/groups/church-group/dataseries/churchgroup-by/query?result=6234912`

+The data will then be available using this result token.
+Once the data is accessed, the token becomes invalid.

 ### The Query Format